 Let’s understand, what is dependency resolution.

 Suppose you have downloaded any PHP framework or library.
-Now the framework you have downloaded depends on externale library such as guzzle and JSON-schema to work etc. Similarly, guzzle needs Symfony’s event-dispatcher and the list goes on.
-Composer handles these dependency resolution automatically.
+Now the framework you have downloaded depends on an external library such as guzzle and JSON-schema etc to work.
+Similarly, guzzle needs Symfony’s event-dispatcher and the list goes on.
+Composer handles these dependency resolutions automatically.

 How to Install PHP Composer